Working with DB instance read replicas - Amazon Relational Database Service

 Amazon RDS doesn't support circular replication.
 You can't configure a DB instance to serve as a replication source for an existing DB instance.
 You can only create a new read replica from an existing DB instance.
 For example, if MySourceDBInstance replicates to ReadReplica1, you can't configure ReadReplica1 to replicate back to MySourceDBInstance.

 For RDS for MariaDB and RDS for MySQL, and for certain versions of RDS for PostgreSQL, you can create a read replica from an existing read replica.
 For example, you can create new read replica ReadReplica2 from existing replica ReadReplica1.
-For RDS for Oracle and RDS for SQL Server, you can't create a read replica from an existing read replica.
+For RDS for Db2, RDS for Oracle, and RDS for SQL Server, you can't create a read replica from an existing read replica.

 Considerations when deleting replicas